Tom Waits released ‘Nighthawks at the Diner' in 1975.

 How good it would be to unite them at Zelda's and use the menu items from the album track Eggs and Sausage.
-It's not the most adventurous meal that Zelda has ever cooked, but it's still a lot of fun, and just imagine the conversation.
+You won't need them all - it will make far too much to eat; just choose what you like best.

 Of Emma's 49er, there's a rendezvous

 Of strangers around the coffee urn tonight;

 Now the waitress said:

 ‘Eggs and sausage and a side of toast,

 Coffee and a roll, hash browns over easy,

 Chilli in a bowl with burgers and fries.